nuclio/nuclio/docs/reference/api/README.md

 ## Notes

 - `metadata.name` is mandatory in all bodies (required to identify the resource).
-If you omit `namespace`, the dashboard will use the default namespace, as configured in its command line arguments
+- If you omit `namespace`, the dashboard uses the default namespace, as configured in its command line arguments

 ## Function